PhantomGM/Digital-Narrative-Alchemist/README.md

 ### **Core Components**

 #### 🔹 `Master_System_Prompt.md` – *The Conductor*
+- **Usage**: This file isn't uploaded, it's contents are the System Instructions.
+There are two, one for ChatGPT and one for Gemini.
 - **Role**: The brain of the operation; manages the entire conversational flow.
 - **Function**: Greets the user, presents creation menus, and orchestrates the generation flow (e.g., “Fully Random,” “Highly Detailed”).